A non-asymptotic approach for model selection via penalization in high-dimensional mixture of experts models: Numerical experiments

-According to the general procedure for model selection, we first compute the forward MLE for each number of components $K$.
-Then, we select the model that satisfies the definition \eqref{eq_define_penalizedNLL} with $\pen(m) = \kappa \dim(S_m^*)$, where $\kappa$ is a positive hyperparameter.
-In particularly, we need a data-driven method to choose $\kappa$, even though our \cref{weakOracleInequality} and \cref{remark_eq_define_GLoME_Boundedness} guarantee that there exists a $\kappa$ large enough for which the estimate has the desired properties.
+According to the general procedure for model selection, we first compute the forward MLE for each model $\bfm \in \cM$, where $\cM = \cK$.
+Then, we select the model that satisfies the definition \eqref{eq_define_penalizedNLL} with $\pen(\bfm) = \kappa \dim(S_\bfm ^*)$, where $\kappa$ is a positive hyperparameter.
+The point we want to stress here is that the theoretical result stated in \cref{thm_Oracle_Inequality_GLoME} gives the general form of penalty functions but it does not provide explicit penalties since the lower bounds on penalty functions in \eqref{eq_lowerBoundPenalty} are defined up to an unknown multiplicative constant $\kappa$ and mixture parameters are not bounded in practice.
+Nevertheless, \cref{thm_Oracle_Inequality_GLoME} is required to justify the shape of penalties using for the slope heuristic and allows the number of variables $D$ as well as responses $L$ to be large compared to the fixed sample size $n$.
+In particular, our \cref{thm_Oracle_Inequality_GLoME} and \cref{remark_eq_define_GLoME_Boundedness} guarantee that there exists a $\kappa$ large enough for which the estimate has the desired properties.
+Therefore, we need a data-driven method to choose $\kappa$.
 According to the AIC or the BIC, we can select $\kappa =1$ or $\kappa = \frac{\ln n}{2}$.
-An important limitation of these criteria, however, is that they are asymptotic.
-To overcome this difficulty, the slope heuristic was proposed by \cite{birge2007minimal} (see, also \citealt{baudry2012slope}).
-Furthermore, our \cref{weakOracleInequality} provides support for the slope heuristic approach in a finite sample setting.
+An important limitation of these criteria, however, is that they are only valid asymptotically.
+This implies that there are no finite-sample guarantees when using AIC or BIC for choosing between different levels of complexity.
+Their use in small sample settings is thus ad hoc.
+To overcome such difficulties, Birg\'e~and Massart \cite{birge2007minimal} proposed a novel approach, called slope heuristics, supported by a non-asymptotic oracle inequality.
+This method leads to an optimal data-driven choice of multiplicative constants for penalties, \eg~$\kappa$ in our framework.
 Thus, we shall concentrate our attention on the slope heuristic for choosing the number of mixture components in our numerical experiments.